How black history is taught in schools faces new scrutiny

 The massacre in Tulsa happened over the course of 16 hours, from May 31 to June 1, 1921, when white mobs attacked black residents and businesses.
 As many as 300 people were killed, hundreds more injured and thousands were left homeless.
 Tulsa’s black business district, known as Black Wall Street, was destroyed.

 Oklahoma schools have been required to teach the massacre since 2002, although some people believed it wasn't being taught everywhere.
-In February, the state superintendent announced new standards would be developed, with training for teachers.
+Tulsa schools instituted new standards two years ago, which the state Education Department used as a guide.

 The massacre largely wasn't discussed in Oklahoma until a commission was formed in 1997 to investigate the violence.
 The commission is led by state Sen. Kevin Matthews, a Tulsa Democrat who said the new teaching standards haven't faced opposition but that some people would have preferred to leave the massacre in the past.